HSG-Library/alma-job-runner/README.md

 ./mvnw package
 ```
 Push Docker image:<br>
-This needs authentication and is done via Github Workflow, using the Github Token from the workflow.
-If the image must be pushed otherwise, a Github PAT must be used.
+This needs authentication and is done via GitHub Workflow, using the GitHub Token from the workflow.
+If the image must be pushed otherwise, a GitHub PAT must be used.
 ```bash
 ./mvnw deploy
 ```